Kevin Koskella has spent a lifetime devoted to holistic health, fitness, and nutrition.

 After college, he began training for triathlons, studying nutrition, and eventually became a Certified Personal Trainer.
 After helping local individuals achieve their fitness goals, Kevin decided to use his success and knowledge to help a worldwide audience lose weight, get fit, and reach their personal best.

-Wes Bertrand has focused on methods for achieving optimal physical and mental functioning since a teenager.
-Maintaining optimal health and fitness has been even more of an imperative since he was diagnosed with Type 1 diabetes in 1995.
+Wes Bertrand has focused on methods for achieving optimal physical and mental functioning since a teenager, which has been even more of an imperative since being diagnosed with Type 1 diabetes in 1995.

-Over the last couple decades, Wes has integrated a philosophical and psychological perspective that focuses on individual life and well-being—since the smallest minority in the world is the individual.
-Many aspects of good health derive from one’s attitude toward what one already knows.
-Getting more in touch with one’s authentic self is key to living with integrity in the realm of diet and fitness.
-The final chapter of Healthy MInd, Fit Body, written by Wes, focuses on such things—essentially, you’ll learn how to free yourself from contradictory and negative subconscious thoughts that generate problematic feelings and dysfunctional behavior.
-On the positive side, this means realizing your personal power and actualizing your potential.
+Over the last couple decades, Wes has integrated a philosophical and psychological perspective that focuses on personal flourishing—since the smallest minority in the world is the individual.
+Many aspects of optimal health derive from one’s attitude toward self-knowledge.
+Getting more attuned to one’s authentic self remains the key to living well in the realm of health and fitness.
+The final chapter of Healthy MInd, Fit Body, written by Wes, focuses on such things, which enable persons to free themselves from contradictory beliefs and subconscious thoughts that can generate problematic feelings and dysfunctional behaviors.
+In turn this means realizing one’s personal power, cultivating inner resourcefulness, fostering win/win relationships, and actualizing one’s potential.

-After receiving his BS in psychology, he graduated from USIU (now AIU) in San Diego in counseling psychology, receiving the outstanding Master of Arts award.
-His website is http://happinesscounseling.com, where you’ll find more resources to supplement the content of this book’s final chapter concerning ending the war with your subconscious self.
+After receiving his BS in psychology from ISU, he graduated from USIU (now AIU) in San Diego in counseling psychology, receiving the outstanding Master of Arts award.
+His counseling site is http://happinesscounseling.com, which has a list of resources that supplement the content of the HMFB book’s final chapter concerning resolving various conflicts within the subconscious.
+Wes’s two other sites are http://completeliberty.com and http://logicallearning.net.

 You can email us at the following addresses: